roychian/Workout-Record/README.md

 # 🏋️ Fitness Advisor

-**Fitness Advisor** is a fitness management and guidance program, developed by **Team 14 (banana\_screaming)**.
+This is a final project of **Programming Design** course, developed by **Team 14**.

-It helps users build training profiles, explore categorized exercises, keep workout records, and manage personalized fitness goals through an interactive SDL2 interface.
+**Fitness Advisor** is a fitness management and guidance program, it helps users build training profiles, explore categorized exercises, keep workout records, and manage personalized fitness goals through an interactive SDL2 interface.

 ---